downiec/cog-react/README.md

 ### `npm start`

-Runs the app in the development mode.
-This will only show the Cog-React front-end as it looks and behaves OUTSIDE of COG.<br>
+Command above runs the app in the development mode.
+This will only show the esgf-subscriptions front-end as it looks and behaves OUTSIDE of COG.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.<br>

-### `npm run build-cog`
+### `npm test`

+Launches the test runner in the interactive watch mode.<br>
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+## COG Integration and Testing

+Note: You may need to run some of the scripts for copying over files into the COG installation directory using `sudo` privileges.
+### `./COG_tasks.sh`

+The above command will first build the front-end, copy it into the COG application, then run it; combining the two commands described below.

+### `./COG_tasks.sh --build`

-This will build the esgf-subscriptions application for legacy COG integration and copy over static files from the current front-end to place them in the appropriate COG installation directory.
+Above command will build the esgf-subscriptions application for legacy COG integration and copy over static files from the current front-end to place them in the appropriate COG installation directory.
 The build is minified and the filenames include the hashes.<br>

-### `npm run start-cog`
+### `./COG_tasks.sh --run`

-Starts up a forked instance of the COG Django application.
+Above command starts up a forked instance of the COG Django application.
 Once the service is started, you can view the page here: http://localhost:8000/subscription/
 #### IMPORTANT: You will need the COG setup files containing config files in order to interact with COG server.
-Make sure you already built the application with: `npm run build-cog`
+Make sure you already built the application previously with: `./COG_tasks.sh --build`

 #### After cog service starts if you are routed to the login screen, you can login by:
 * Click the button near the ‘OpenID’ label.